 Last but not least, there is an elephant in the room of economic reform.
 It is that of the US citizen, and one major aspect of the economy that is usually at the top of any list of economic issues.

 1) Americans Have to Adopt Healthier Habits: It is hard to go a single day without seeing an article about healthcare reform.
-However, I did not put it in my list of 6 governmental ideas, as I was never quite convinced that it is entirely the government's responsibility to keep Americans healthy, or to extend their lifespan, despite their abuse of their own health.
+However, we did not put it in our list of 6 governmental ideas, as we were never quite convinced that it is entirely the government's responsibility to keep Americans healthy, or to extend their lifespan, despite their abuse of their own health.
 Too much of our healthcare system is built around treatment, and too little around the prevention of illness in the first place.
-Personal responsibility to reduce the habits that lead to disease has to be taken by the individual, and so I am going to hold the pudgy feet of the average American to the fire.
+Personal responsibility to reduce the habits that lead to disease has to be taken by the individual, and so we are going to hold the pudgy feet of the average American to the fire.

 While America is the best county in the world in most ways, in terms of dietary health, it sadly is just about the worst.
 What North Korea and Zimbabwe are to economics, America is to healthy cuisine.
 So much so, that most Americans don't eat actual food at all, but rather 'food-like substances' as Michael Pollan calls them.
 Dismantling and rebuilding the American diet will be about as hard as dismantling the USSR and Eastern Bloc.